Tera Kya Hoga Johnny

-It was supposed to release in 2008 but was delayed, it was then set for an early 2010 release but in January 2010 it was further delayed because parts of the film were leaked on YouTube while still undergoing post-production work.
+It was supposed to be released in 2008 but was delayed, it was then set for an early 2010 release but in January 2010 it was further delayed because parts of the film were leaked on YouTube while still undergoing post-production work.
 Mishra (the director) filed an FIR for the police to investigate the source of the leak.
-Finally it released on 31 December 2010.
+Finally it was released on 31 December 2010.

-The film is about the city of Mumbai, and a child who sells tea on its streets.
+The film is about the city of Mumbai and a child who sells tea on its streets.
 In the words of Mishra, "It's set at a time when Mumbai wants to be Shanghai."
 He has also stated that he wants to make a sequel to the film.